-Interestingly, although $\varepsilon 4$ had increased pTau levels at baseline compared to $\varepsilon 2$ and $\varepsilon 3$ , this group did not have increased rates of pTau levels longitudinally.
+Interestingly, although $\epsilon 4$ had increased pTau levels at baseline compared to $\epsilon 2$ and $\epsilon 3$ , this group did not have increased rates of pTau levels longitudinally.
 No other pTau differences between the groups were observed at baseline or longitudinally.
 The minimal pTau differences between APOE profiles may be because of the inclusion of all diagnostic groups in our analyses.
 Previous research has observed that the relationship between APOE status and tau is found only in the presence of A $\beta$ (10), therefore including some amyloid-negative normal controls may reduce the longitudinal associations.
 This finding may be a limitation of the current study as the sample size is not large enough to examine APOE profiles within each diagnostic group individually (i.e., cognitively healthy older adults, MCI, and AD).

 WMH burden was measured as total brain WMH volume as well as regionally (at frontal, temporal, parietal, and occipital regions).
 At baseline, only occipital WMH burden showed differences based on APOE profile.
-More specifically, $\varepsilon 4$ had increased occipital WMHs over both $\varepsilon 2$ and $\varepsilon 3$ .
-The $\varepsilon 4$ profile showed increased rates of WMH accumulation compared to $\epsilon 2$ and $\epsilon 3$ for total burden and for all regions, and more than $\varepsilon 2\varepsilon 4$ at the temporal, parietal, and occipital regions.
+More specifically, $\varepsilon 4$ had increased occipital WMHs over both ε2 and ε3.
+The ε4 profile showed increased rates of WMH accumulation compared to ε2 and ε3 for total burden and for all regions, and more than £2£4 at the temporal, parietal, and occipital regions.
 Previous research has observed that parietal and occipital WMHs are the most prominent areas associated with WMH volume observed in AD (42,43).
 Therefore, people with the ε4 profile are exhibiting WMH burden that is associated with progression to dementia.
-The $\epsilon 2$ profile showed lower rates of WMH accumulation compared to $\varepsilon 3$ for total burden and at all regions, and compared to £2£4 for total WMH accumulation and frontal and occipital regions.
+The ε2 profile showed lower rates of WMH accumulation compared to \varepsilon3 for total burden and at all regions, and compared to £2£4 for total WMH accumulation and frontal and occipital regions.
 These findings are consistent with cross-sectional findings showing the protective effects of $\varepsilon 2$ (23) and detrimental effects of $\varepsilon 4$ (24,25).
-Extending on this research, the current study also observed that the ɛ2 offers protection against WMH accumulation over time.
-With respect to the $\varepsilon 2\varepsilon 4$ , this group showed less WMH accumulation compared to $\varepsilon 4$ , no difference compared to $\varepsilon$ 3, but more than $\varepsilon$ 2 at total, frontal, and occipital regions.
-They showed a similar pattern of WMH change to that of $\varepsilon_3$ , indicating that the $\epsilon 2\epsilon 4$ profile provides a neutral effect on WMH burden.
+Extending on this research, the current study also observed that the \(\epsilon\) offers protection against WMH accumulation over time.
+With respect to the ε2ε4, this group showed less WMH accumulation compared to ε4, no difference compared to $\varepsilon 3$ , but more than $\varepsilon 2$ at total, frontal, and occipital regions.
+They showed a similar pattern of WMH change to that of $\varepsilon 3$ , indicating that the \(\epsilon\)2\(\epsilon\)4 profile provides a neutral effect on WMH burden.